jashnc/blog/content/posts/politics-polarization-systems/index.md

 In most states, the Super Party would win the Senate seat outright.
 In this example you can see that there is a VERY STRONG incentive for similar-minded parties to simply consolidate in order to win the very limited seats (just 1 in this election).
 These incentives exist in most configurations.
 You could imagine that after Party 1 and 2 loses this election, they realize they will never win again unless they too join forces.

 The same is true of presidential elections where most states allocate ALL electoral votes to the candidate who gets a plurality of votes.
 No political party in the long run will survive this kind of system unless they create broad coalitions, and ultimately a single political party identity.
 And thus you have Democrats and Republicans and small-3rd-parties-who-never-win.

+The winner-take-all system is the opposite of proportional representation.
+In a system that uses proportional representation, the parties representation in Congress would be proportional to the voting share they got in the election (in this example, 25%, 25%, and 50%).
+This allows for a broader variety of views in our government.

 ## Polarization, the 2 party system, and you